ATEX & IECEX

 What does IECEx certified mean?

 Similar to ATEX certification, IECEx certification is given to products that have been thoroughly tested and proven to work safely in environments with explosive atmospheres.

 IECEx certification is an internationally accepted method that demonstrates compliance with IEC (International Electrotechnical Commission) standards.
 IEC standards and assessments are recognized internationally as a benchmark for fields of electrotechnology.

 ATEX certification vs. IECEx certification

-Equipment with ATEX or IECEx certifications has met stringent requirements and is tested and certified to work in explosive environments.
+Equipment with either or both ATEX and IECEx certifications have met stringent requirements and are tested and certified to work in explosive environments.
 The main difference comes down to geography.
 ATEX certification is well-known, but it is specific to the European Union, while IECEx certification is accepted in other regions.

 ATEX Zones and Equipment Categories

 Explosive atmospheres are found in different environments, such as mines, factories, oil and gas rigs, and flour and wood mills, to name a few.
 Hazardous area zones have been defined according to the frequency of the presence of explosive materials in specific areas.
 Each zone has specific categories of equipment allowed.

 Zone 0, 1, 2 – These are zones specifically for atmospheres with hazardous gases, vapors, and mist.